Cottonclad warship

 Cottonclads were a classification of steam-powered warships where a wooden ship was protected from enemy fire by bales of cotton lining its sides.
-Cottonclads were prevalent during the American Civil War, particularly in the Confederate States Navy for riverine and coastal service such as in the battles of Memphis, Galveston, and Sabine Pass.
+Cottonclads were prevalent during the American Civil War, particularly in the Confederate States Navy for riverine and coastal service, such as in the battles of Memphis, Galveston, and Sabine Pass.
 Confederate tactics generally had cottonclads, which were outgunned by Union warships, steam at full speed towards enemy vessels, relying on the cotton to absorb fire.
 Once they were within firing range, they would open fire, and, if possible, ram or board the enemy.

 Conversion

-Around 1863, Confederate Commander John B. Magruder realized that Texas did not possess the funding and resources—such as iron mills—to produce impressive and potent vessels such as the ironclad CSS Virginia, thus inspiring the development of a new type of warship, later classified as a cottonclad warship.
-Cottonclads were various kinds of steamboats transformed into warships in places such as Buffalo Bayou, near Houston.
-In this process, the upper deck, called the texas deck, was removed.
-As a result of this, many of these ships developed "the rakish look of an ironclad ram, if not the potency."
+Around 1863, Confederate Commander John B. Magruder realized that Texas did not possess the funding and resources, such as iron mills, to produce impressive and potent vessels such as the ironclad CSS Virginia, thus inspiring the development of a new type of warship, later classified as a cottonclad warship.
+Cottonclads were various kinds of steamboats transformed into warships in places such as Buffalo Bayou near Houston.
+In this process, the upper deck, called the Texas deck, was removed.
+As a result, many of these ships developed "the rakish look of an ironclad ram, if not the potency."

-Five hundred-pound cotton bales were placed, on their sides, three bales high, with another row of bales lying flat behind the first row; these bales served as platforms for sharpshooters.
-All of the bales would be held in place with iron straps fastened to the bulwarks.
-To provide additional protection for the sharpshooters, heavy 14 x 14” timbers were fastened to the floor in the hold of the ship; these extended through the boiler deck to form a breastwork.
+Five-hundred-pound cotton bales were placed, on their sides, three bales high, with another row of bales lying flat behind the first row; these bales served as platforms for sharpshooters.
+The bales would be held with iron straps fastened to the bulwarks.
+To provide additional protection for the sharpshooters, heavy 14 x 14” timbers were fastened to the floor in the ship's hold; these extended through the boiler deck to form a breastwork.
 A typical sharpshooter force on a cottonclad would consist of about 100 men arranged behind their bales of cotton.
-A refurbished thirty-two-pound cannon was mounted to the bow.
+A refurbished thirty-two-pound cannon was mounted on the bow.
 Gangplanks were then suspended from their upper decks; they could be dropped onto the decks of nearby ships for boarding by teams of soldiers called "horse marines" - they were usually cavalrymen whose horses had been left ashore.